stengunn/110-fall2018/weekly_materials/week8/webProjectCritique.md

 # Web Project Critique Exercise

 ## Before Class: Mockup/Prototype Preparation
 Before class on Thursday, prepare a mockup of your website.
-It can be a bare-bones HTML wireframe, or a paper prototype using one of the printable templates availabe here:
+It can be a bare-bones HTML wireframe, or a paper prototype using one of the printable templates available here:

 http://www.tripwiremagazine.com/free-printable-sketching-wireframing-templates/